 We encourage interested students to participate in the research activities of the Center for Biotechnology and Interdisciplinary Studies and become a CBIS URP Fellow.
 Opportunities are available for students at all levels from Freshman to Senior year.
-Up to twenty or more paid fellowships will be available to undergraduates seeking a research experience every semester within the Center for Biotechnology and Interdisciplinary Studies for the Fall 2014 semester.
+Up to twenty or more paid fellowships will be available to undergraduates seeking a research experience within the Center for Biotechnology and Interdisciplinary Studies during the Fall or Spring semester.
 The funding will be supported by way of Institute commitment, CBIS commitment and PI or Department commitment.
 Any student wishing to receive credit rather than funding would be provided funding towards Core Usage.

 In contrast to other mechanisms, the CBIS URP initiative is aimed at increasing exposure of students to interdisciplinary research where a match between a student and advisor from different departments is given a priority.
 It is anticipated that these fellowships will add to and further increase the significant number of undergraduate students working in CBIS laboratories (more than 1000 over last 10 years).
 The exposure to research at CBIS continues to be an invaluable experience for our students and, to the extent possible, faculty should encourage and consider participation of undergraduates in conference/peer-reviewed publications.